soxueren/atsd/integration/spss/README.md

     Next way to calculate sum of indexes is aggregation function.

-    * **Data -> Aggregate...** Set categ_ind as summary variable and assign SUM function, set datetime as break variable (like GROUP BY in SQL).
-Column formatting and output writing ways are available here too.
+    * **Data -> Aggregate...**
+      * Set categ_ind as summary variable and assign SUM function
+      * Set datetime as break variable (like GROUP BY in SQL)
+      * Column formatting and output writing ways are available here too
     ![](resources/data_aggregate_data.png)

     The last column on the right demonstrates aggregation results.